Chapter 64 BWV 131 Aus der Tiefen rufe ich, Herr, zu dir

 Those who seek to explain the inherent weaknesses of a work such as C 143 (chapter 65) simply because it was written in the early years, would do well to examine this cantata closely.
 Here there is no issue of authenticity, it having been established that it derives from the time of Bach′s early appointment as organist at Mühlhausen when he was 22 years old (Dürr p 777).
 It, and its likely contemporary C 106 (Actus Tragicus, chapter 79), are perfect examples of Bach′s earliest significant music, vividly colourful, highly expressive, technically adept and stylistically innovative.
 By comparison, the weaker movements of C 143 simply do not stand up to the 'Bachian test!'

-C 131is thought not, in fact, to have been composed for the regular church services; it was commissioned, but precisely for what purpose is not known.
+C 131 is thought not to have been composed for the regular church services; it was commissioned, but precisely for what purpose is not known.
 It is a deeply religious work, however, and it sits apart from those composed for such events as council elections, weddings and university events.
-It is also highly original in that Bach appears to be striving towards a text-driven, through-composed structure.
-It has no recitatives and just the one aria, Bach’s intention clearly being to explore the expressive and structural possibilities of the integration of components from aria and chorus.
+It also shares that original characteristic of other examples of Bach's early music in that it appears to be striving towards a text-driven, through-composed structure.
+It has no recitatives and just the one aria, Bach′s intention clearly being to explore the expressive and structural possibilities of the integration of components from aria and chorus.

 Returning to the opening bars, it is quite amazing the expressivity that Bach evokes from a mere five simple notes, first announced by the violins and echoed, slightly altered, by the oboe.
 (It should be recalled that the first notes of Bach′s music which the Leipzig congregations heard following his appointment (C 75, chapter 2) arose from a similar concept, a snippet of solo oboe arising out of string chords).